fabiosantoscode/js2cpp/README.md

 Its features are closure simulation, main-ification (put stuff in a main() function), function de-nesting, and more will come.

-Since all of it is a much simpler form of javascript, it takes off a huge weight off the shoulders of js2cpp and makes sure its code remains (somewhat) understandable by not mixing up concerns.
+Since all of it is a much simpler form of javascript, it takes a huge weight off the shoulders of js2cpp and makes sure its code remains (somewhat) understandable by not mixing up concerns.

 This also means that you can use dumbjs to transpile javascript to other languages.
 Most of its features are switchable, because not every transpilation target language will need you to do things like wrapping things in a main() function or simulating closures.